scholarworks/sipity/README.md

 * Does the patron want their deposit to be listed in Google Scholar?
 Fill out this information.
 * Does the patron want other people to assist them on editing this information?
 Fill out this particular information.

+## Getting Your Bearings

+Sipity is a Rails application but is built with a few more concepts in mind.

+The Sip::Repository object exposes the methods for interacting with the persistence layer.
+You can circumvent this, but I prefer the expressiveness of the methods.

+The Runners expose how the application interacts with the persistence layer.
+Conceptually a Runner is either a Query or a Command.
+In either case, the Runner's #run method is called and it issues one of several arbitrary callbacks.

 ## Anatomy of Sipity

 ```